FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/permits-management.md

 Sharing permits enables users to grant others access to their encrypted data in a secure way.
 The sharing process involves three steps:

-1. Original data owner creates a sharing permit
+1. Original data owner creates a sharing permit.
-2. Owner sends the permit to the recipient
+2. Owner sends the permit to the recipient.
-3. Recipient activates the permit with their signature
+3. Recipient activates the permit with their signature.

 ### Implementation